 Judd Flesch, M.D, Associate Program Director

 Dr. Flesch is an Assistant Professor of Clinical Medicine in the Division of Pulmonary, Allergy, and Critical Care.
 He also serves as an Associate Program Director for the Internal Medicine Residency Program and Site Director for the Residency Program at Penn Presbyterian Medical Center (PPMC).
 Dr. Flesch’s clinical interests include consultative pulmonology and respiratory failure.
 He attends on the General Medicine Service, the Pulmonary Consultation Service, and the Medical Intensive Care Unit at PPMC.
 He is also an Associate Director of the Penn Medicine Program for LGBT Health, and has an interest in the climate for LGBT medical trainees and educating trainees in the care of LGBT patients.

 Jason Wagner, M.D, Associate Program Director

 David Aizenberg, M.D, Associate Program Director

 Dr. Aizenberg is an Assistant Professor of Clinical Medicine in the Division of General Internal Medicine.
-His clinical time is divided between outpatient primary care, inpatient general medicine, and outpatient consultative medicine.
-He is a preceptor and Assistant Director of Ambulatory Resident Education at the Penn Internal Medicien Associates.
-Dr. Aizenberg’s interests include educational innovation and he has spear-headed the program’s transition to a 6+2 intern scheduling system and is in charge of the overall didactic curriculum for the residency.
+His clinical time is divided between outpatient primary care, inpatient general medicine, and employee health clinic.
+He supervises residents in clinic at the Penn Internal Medicine University City Practice.
+Dr. Aizenberg’s academic interests include clinical reasoning and educational innovation.
+He has spear-headed the program’s transition to the 6+2 scheduling system and is in charge of the overall didactic curriculum for the residency.
 When he is not working, Dave enjoys dominating his friends at table tennis, losing his voice cheering for the Michigan Wolverines, and spending time with his wife and 2-year-old son.